NautilusTrader

 Liveenvironment="LIVE"Production trading with real funds (default).

-Demoenvironment="DEMO"Practice trading with simulated funds on production infrastructure.
+Demoenvironment="DEMO"Simulated funds on production infrastructure.
+Recommended for testing.

 Live (production)